nanocosmos/docs/docs/faq/faq_h5live_player_adjust_style.md

 > - if 0 Ids are provided 2 video elements will be created internally
 > - if 1 Id is provided the other video element will be created internally
 >
-> You can find more information regarding the `playback.video` config property in our [API docs](../../nanoplayer/nanoplayer_api#nanoplayerconfig--codeobjectcode).
+> You can find more information regarding the `playback.videoId` and other config properties in our [API docs](../../nanoplayer/nanoplayer_api#nanoplayerconfig--codeobjectcode).

 </details>